-The WDC is responsible for ensuring that the data entry and documentation requirements below are met except when a service provider is specifically designated for this task by the WDC.
+The Provider in partnership with the WDC is responsible for ensuring that the data entry and documentation requirements below are met.
 Incumbent workers being served through an IWT strategy are not required to meet WIOA Adult or Dislocated Worker eligibility requirements, unless they are co-enrolled as participants in one of these programs.
 Unless they are enrolled in the Adult or Dislocated Worker program, they are not participants for the purpose of inclusion in WIOA performance indicator calculations for state outcomes.
 However, states and local areas are still required to report certain data elements on all individuals who receive only incumbent worker training.